Date updated: July 2022

 - If an adoption order has been granted by the Children’s Court, the order, together with the birth certificate of the child, must be taken to the relevant Home Affairs office to record the adoption and any change in surname, where applicable.

-- An adopted child is regarded as the biological child of the adoptive parent/s and all parental rights and responsibilities his/her biological parent/s or previous legal guardian/s had will be terminated.
+- An adopted child is regarded as the biological child of the adoptive parents.

 - An adoption will not affect the adoptive child’s rights to property s/he obtained before the adoption.